 Note: replace iis_server with the ip address of the MSTools server, where the iBank-dotNet application was deployed.

-Note: replace tomcat_server and tomcat_port with the ip address of the tomcat server and tomcat port, where the iBank-Java application was deployed - 3rd Party Tools server.
+replace tomcat_server and tomcat_port with the ip address of the tomcat server and tomcat port, where the iBank-Java application was deployed - 3rd Party Tools server.

 Example configuration file: